marco-pina/marco-pina.github.io/_pages/about.md

 <div style="text-align: justify;">

-<p>I am a third-year PhD student in Economics at the University of Virginia, specializing in macrofinance and computational economics.</p>
+<p>I am a third-year PhD student in Economics at the University of Virginia, specializing in the intersection between macroeconomics and finance.</p>

 <p>My research focuses on financial stability in emerging economies, where shallow financial systems and volatile capital flows can amplify shocks.
 I seek to understand why some economies escape recurring financial crises while others remain vulnerable, emphasizing the role of financial frictions and macroprudential policy design.
 Currently, I am also exploring the implications of transformative AI (TAI) for financial stability.</p>